salrashid123/awscompat/README.md

 </AssumeRoleWithWebIdentityResponse>
 ```

-One more note about Firebase/Cloud Identity:  You can use it to define external identities itself (eg, Google, Facebook, AOL, other OIDC, other SAML, etc).
+One more note about Firebase/Cloud Identity Platform:  You can use it to define external identities itself (eg, Google, Facebook, AOL, other OIDC, other SAML, etc).

 That means you can chain identities together though Identity Platform.